 If the foreign judgment has been fraudulently obtained by withholding the arbitration agreement from the court delivering the judgment, the enforcing court will uphold the objection raised by the defendant and refuse enforcement of the concerned judgment.
-Furthermore, the Arbitration and Conciliation Act 1996 upholds the right of a party to refer a matter to arbitration as a contractual right and binds a judicial authority to refer for arbitration is raised in that regard by either party.
+Furthermore, the Arbitration and Conciliation Act 1996 upholds the right of a party to refer a matter to arbitration as a contractual right and binds a judicial authority to refer for arbitration a matter which is the subject of an arbitration agreement when an objection is raised in that regard by either party.
 An objection raised in relation to violation of the aforesaid legislation would also preclude the enforcement of the judgment by the Indian courts.
 These principles are also enumerated in section 13 of the Code.